cpnow2/prompts_demo/README.md

 # prompts_demo
 AI Demo Prompts
-Yeah this is my readme
+Yeah this is my readme!